 The world’s largest living organism is made up of millions of small creatures that reproduce and die off leaving a hard limestone skeleton.
 This is a colony that continually builds upon itself, creating massive reef structures over many generations.
 Coral reefs support over 25% of all known marine species.
-As one of the most complex ecosystems on the planet, coral reefs are home to over 4,000 different species of fish, 700 species of coral, and thousands of other marine animals.
+As one of the most complex ecosystems on the planet, coral reefs are home to over 4,000 different species of fish, approximately 700 known species of coral, and thousands of other marine animals.

 Although coral is often mistaken for a rock or a plant, it is actually composed of tiny, fragile animals called coral polyps.
 When we say “coral,” we are actually referring to these animals and the skeletons they leave behind after they have died.
 The geological record indicates that the ancestors of modern coral reef ecosystems were formed at least 240 million years ago.